tencentyun/intlcloud-documents/product_new/存储产品中心/数据万象/开发者手册/访问管理/子账号配置数据持久化权限_intl_en.md

 Currently, you can grant permissions to a Cloud Infinite (CI) sub-account to perform persistence operations by associating the write permission with given resources in COS.
 The following cases illustrate how to grant permissions to a CI sub-account to perform persistence operations on **all resources** and on **specific resources**.

->Before configuring data persistence permissions for your sub-account, you must associate the CI full read-write access **QcloudCIFullAccess**.
+>!Before configuring data persistence permissions for your sub-account, you must associate the CI full read-write access **QcloudCIFullAccess**.

 When configuring a custom policy, you can copy and paste the following reference policy into the **Edit Policy Content** input box and modify it based on the actual settings.
 For more information, see the [CAM Policy Syntax](https://intl.cloud.tencent.com/document/product/598/10604) document.